 Yarn can be wound onto a spindle for the future.
 A yarn is also a story.

 Then, the classroom listed like a ship I was captaining, and the students swayed like rowers.

 Then, vertigo slipped my tongue with distraction at a faculty happy hour.
 It is a terrible thing, this lack of focus.
 But not as terrible as the wrong word in a conversation with people who trust words, who judge words.

 Name a city that begins with A and then B and so on: Albany, Boston, Cincinnati.
 I know why these city names come to mind even though I know other cities better.
 These names are attached to one-time memories.
 Answering quickly is necessary for the test to work, the audiologist tells me.
 This task of naming seems easy.
 This test is not as terrible as I expected.

-Dorianne Laux also has a poem about the moon; it’s factual.
+Dorianne Laux also has a ; it’s factual.
 The moon is moving away from Earth, seven feet in my lifetime.
 I can measure that distance.
 I don’t know what to do with this fact of the moon’s unnoticed leaving.
 Is it terrible?

 Start at the beginning of the alphabet.
 This time, name animals: I know a bird that begins with the letter A. It’s an unusual word, not an everyday bird.
 My delay in response demands the audiologist’s prompt.
 Not crocodile, but—.
 Of course.
 Alligator, I reply.
 But that is not what I was thinking and couldn’t say.